REF$^2$-NeRF: Reflection and Refraction aware Neural Radiance Field: Introduction

 Thus, in this paper, we propose a neural modeling method that considers the characteristics of scenes containing multiple glass surfaces, particularly objects enclosed in a glass case.
 The proposed method introduces two networks to handle refraction and reflection independently, and it decomposes the view-independent and view-dependent components of these effects.
 In the case of refraction, the view-independent component is the refraction point, and the view-dependent component is modification of the ray's direction.
 Accordingly, the proposed method learns to synthesize new viewpoint images and estimates the position and magnitude of the refraction within the given scene.
 An additional network decomposes the direct and reflection components in geometric and photometric aspects.

 The contributions of this paper can be summarised as follows: \begin{itemize} \item We propose a neural network-based approach for modeling scenes with multiple glass surfaces, focusing particularly on objects inside a glass case.
-This approach involves using two separate networks to handle the effects of refraction and reflection. \item We introduce a framework that handles refraction and reflection efficiently by learning the view-dependent and view-independent components separately. \item The proposed method decomposes direct and reflection components in geometric and photometric terms and estimates refraction position and magnitude in the scene. \end{itemize}
+This approach involves using two separate networks to handle the effects of refraction and reflection. \item We introduce a framework that handles refraction and reflection efficiently by learning the view-dependent and view-independent components separately. \item The proposed method decomposes direct and reflection components in geometric and photometric terms and estimates refraction position and magnitude in the scene. \item We demonstrate that our method works for simulation datasets and real scenes captured by a robotic arm-based measurement system. \end{itemize}